ShivamSaluja/ML-ID3-Entropy-Based-Classification-Algo-/README.md

 Steps to run the code :

-1] Save the database in a .txt file with name golf.txt
+1] Save the database in a .txt file with name golf.data

 2] Save the below code in a C file and name it id3.c